FAQ – Frequently asked questions

-The majority of our dogs are cat tested before they come to the UK.
+Many of our dogs are cat tested before they come to the UK.
 If they haven’t been cat tested or they’ve shown aggression during the cat test, we will not allow them to be rehomed with other cats or small animals.
-However, many of our dogs pass their cat test with flying colours - so don’t be put off from applying if you have a feline friend!
-However, even if the dog has passed their cat test, there is no guarantee that your cat will like the dog and vice versa.
-They are animals and not all will get along, so please bear this in mind.
+However, many of our dogs pass their cat test with flying colours so don’t be put off from applying if you have a feline friend!

 I've heard getting a dog can help with my anxiety / other health concern, should I submit an application on this basis?

 We acknowledge there are many dogs abandoned and neglected in the UK.
-Fortunately, we live in a country which prides itself on being a nation of animal lovers and, as a result, there are a large number of dog rescue organisations which focus solely on rehoming dogs located in the UK.
+Fortunately, we live in a country that prides itself on being a nation of animal lovers and, as a result, there are a large number of dog rescue organisations that focus solely on rehoming dogs located in the UK.

-We do work with the local dog warden and have dogs surrendered to us, but these dogs typically come with issues.
+We have worked with the local dog warden and have dogs surrendered to us, but these dogs typically come with issues.

 Whereas in Portugal, there are significantly fewer animal welfare rights and protection for dogs and they just aren’t treated with the same level of care.
-Every dog deserves a chance at living a happy and healthy life, regardless of its origin, and so it’s our passion to rescue the dogs and pups that are subject to neglect and abandonment and offer them the opportunity of living a happy and fulfilling life.
+Every dog deserves a chance at living a happy and healthy life, regardless of its origin, and so it’s our passion to rescue these dogs and give them the opportunity to live a happy and fulfilling life.

-Before we are allowed to export a dog from Portugal we have they have to pass a rigorous process, which includes
+Before we are allowed to export a dog from Portugal they have to pass a rigorous process, which includes

 - A minimum of two vet visits prior to arrival, the last within days of leaving checking they are fit to travel